- Studying Law at Yale

 Q. Who is eligible to apply?

-A. Yale graduate and professional students and recent alumni of Yale graduate and professional schools (within three years) are eligible to apply.
+A. Yale graduate and professional students and recent alumni of Yale graduate and professional schools (within three years after graduation) are eligible to apply.

 Q. Can my project be research for my dissertation/book project/grant?